microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/insights-list-used.md

 ---
 title: "List used"
-description: "Calculated insight that returns the list of files used with a user."
+description: "Calculated insight that includes a list of documents the user has viewed or modified."
 author: "simonhult"
 localization_priority: Normal
 ms.prod: "insights"